 After taking the 13 photos, we used PTGui to stitch them into the panorama.
 Again, this is relatively easy to do, but to get it just right requires practice.
 Getting rid of the tripod in the panorama's down view is the hardest part, but you can simply leave the tripod in the panorama.
 Depending on the room, this took between 30 minutes and two hours per panorama.
 The tricky part is getting the stitching control points right.
 PTGui does a good job inserting most of them automatically, but has trouble with certain situations like repeating patterns (e.g., the floor in the Great Hall), great curving lines (the tabletops in Spanos Auditorium).

 We used our existing web server to deliver Thayer360.
-All the data is currently under 160 megabytes.
-Each panorama is around 5 megabytes.
-The longest video (Twist Carts Race) is under 9 megabytes.
+Each panorama is around 6 megabytes.

 Finding, generating, and adapting all the content is the most time consuming part of Thayer360.
 Students contribute some of the content, especially videos.
 Staff does the rest because logistics and timing make it impractical to have students work on the other pieces.
-We use Apple iMovie to edit videos.
+We use Apple iMovie and Final Cut Pro to edit videos.